Neglected Tropical Diseases (NTDs)

 - HKI supports the training of surgeons and local health providers to perform a simple, sight-saving surgery for those who are at risk of blindness due to trachoma infection.
 This sight-preserving surgery lasts only 20 minutes and costs just $40-60 per surgery.

 - HKI helped develop a system to efficiently and effectively deliver preventative treatment, a drug called ivermectin, for river blidness, or onchocerciasis.
-That system is currently utilized to treat more than 80 million people in Africa per year.
+That system is currently utilized to treat millions of people in Africa per year.

 - HKI prevents neglected tropical diseases by collaborating with Ministries of Education to design and implement school curricula to teach children how to stay healthy.